 Tips for Commercial Businesses

-- Beware of product labelling: Accepted compostable products (bags, utensils, containers) must be labeled "compostable"; all mis-labeled products are considered landfill trash
+- Check product labelling: Accepted compostable products (bags, utensils, containers) must be labeled "compostable"; all mis-labeled products are considered landfill trash

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.